Auto-generating Epochs metadata#

 In the following analysis, we will use the same dataset as above, but we’ll time-lock our epochs to the response events, not to the stimulus onset.
 Comparing ERPs associated with correct and incorrect behavioral responses, we should be able to see the error-related negativity (ERN) in the difference wave.

-We only wish to consider the last stimulus and response in each time window: Remember that we’re dealing with rapid stimulus presentations in this paradigm; taking the last response (at time point zero) and the last stimulus (the one closest to the response) ensures that we actually create the right stimulus-response pairings.
+We only wish to consider the last stimulus and response in each time window: Remember that we’re dealing with rapid stimulus presentations in this paradigm; taking the last response (time point zero) and the last stimulus (the one closest to the response) ensures that we actually create the right stimulus-response pairings.
 We can achieve this by passing the keep_last parameter, which works exactly like keep_first we used previously, only that it keeps the last occurrences of the specified events and stores them in columns whose names start with last_.

 Exactly like in the previous example, we create new columns stimulus_side and response_correct.